MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/guidelines-for-apps-linked-to-saas-offer.md

 * Post license assignment, users should have a value addition and significant benefits of subscription plan when compared to users without license assignment.

-* From your Teams app, provide link back to the SaaS application landing page for subscriber to manage the licenses in the future.
+* From your Teams app, provide link back to the SaaS application home page for subscriber to manage the licenses in the future.

 ## Provide sufficient Details to Configure the SaaS application and Test

 If setup of your app for testing purposes is complex or non-intuitive, provide an end-to-end functional document, linked SaaS offer configuration steps, and instructions for license and user management as part of your **Notes for Certification**.

 > [TIP]
 > Add a video recording of how your app and license management works to assist the team for testing.